The Invisible Threat: Why No Code is Safe

 The Compiler as a Trojan Horse

-Thompson’s primary technical demonstration involved a three-stage attack on a C compiler.
-In the first stage, he added logic to the compiler to recognize when it was compiling the login command and, in those cases, insert a backdoor that would allow a specific password to grant access.
-In the second stage, he added logic to the compiler to recognize when it was compiling itself.
-If the compiler detected it was compiling its own source code, it would re-insert both the login backdoor and the compiler backdoor.
-This meant that the source code of the compiler could be perfectly clean and free of malicious logic, yet the resulting binary would still contain the attack.
+Thompson’s primary technical contribution was a three-stage demonstration of a self-replicating compiler attack.
+In the first stage, he modified the compiler's source code to recognize when it was compiling the system's login command and, in those cases, insert a secret backdoor password.
+In the second stage, he added logic to the compiler to recognize when it was compiling its own source code.
+If the compiler detected it was regenerating itself, it would re-insert both the login backdoor and the compiler backdoor.
+This methodological choice proved that the source code of a tool could be perfectly clean and free of malicious logic while the resulting binary remains compromised.

-Impact on Modern Software Supply Chains
+Impact on Modern Software Integrity Standards

 Dive Deeper

-Reflections on Trusting Trust (Full Text)
+Reflections on Trusting Trust (Official PDF)

-CMU • article
+CMU • docs

-Explore ResourceKen Thompson's Turing Award Speech (Audio)
+Explore ResourceKen Thompson's Turing Award Speech (Video)

 ACM • video